Fohdeesha/reboot-lan/Web/Guide/documentation/index.md

 ![switch1](store/switch1.jpg)

-For attendees who want 10gbE ports: if you have a copper/RJ45 10gbE port, plug into one of the RJ45 modules that look like a bigger port sticking out (these are 10gbE modules):
+For attendees who have 10gbE ports: if you have a copper/RJ45 10gbE port, plug into one of the RJ45 modules that look like a bigger port sticking out (these are 10gbE modules):

 ![switch2](store/switch2.jpg)